MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPServiceHostConfig.md

 ```

 ### -Identity
-Specifies the identity of the Web service application to configure.
+Specifies the identity of the web service application to configure.

 ```yaml
 Type: SPIisWebServiceSettings